massimoslab/Advanced_CarND_Annex_03_Motor_Controller/README.md

 ## License

 This project and its source code are licensed under the MIT License.
-[See MIT License](https://github.com/github/choosealicense.com/blob/gh-pages/LICENSE.md) file for details.
+[See MIT License](https://github.com/github/choosealicense.com/blob/gh-pages/LICENSE.md) file for more details.